fairywreath/VisualNovelEngine/README.md

-# VisualNovel
+# Visual Novel Engine
-FairyNovel - a visual novel engine made in C++ using the SFML Library.
+FairyNovel - a 2d visual novel game engine made in C++ using the SFML Library.

 The engine supports a simple scripting language made to run the game commands.